Development Setup#

 Real Python Code Quality Tools and Best Practices gives a good overview of available linters and static code analysis tools.

-documentation written in the reStructuredText format and built by
+doc8 , lints our documentation files, which are written in the reStructuredText format and built by Sphinx.
+This is the de-facto standard for Python documentation.
+The

-and other formatting issues in the documentation source files under the
+tool checks for syntax errors and other formatting issues in the documentation source files under thedocs/

 directory.